Telecommunications in Hungary: Internet censorship and surveillance

 There is no OpenNet Initiative (ONI) country profile, but Hungary is shown as no evidence of filtering in all areas (political, social, conflict/security, and Internet tools) on the ONI global Internet filtering maps.

 There are no reports that the government monitors e-mail or Internet chat rooms.
 Individuals and groups engage in the peaceful expression of views via the Internet, including by e-mail.

 On 15 July 2014, at the request of Hungary's National Tax and Customs Authority, the National Media and Infocommunications Authority temporarily blocked access to seven gambling-related sites for three months.
 An up-to-date list of blocked gambling related sites is published by the Tax and Customs Authority.

-The constitution and law provide for freedom of speech and of the press, and the government generally respects these rights in practice.
-The constitution and law prohibit arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.
+The constitution and law provide for freedom of speech and of the press, and prohibit arbitrary interference with privacy, family, home, or correspondence.
+However the government not always respects these prohibitions in practice.

 European Commissioner Kroes, NGOs, and the foreign press raised concerns that provisions of the new media laws requiring balanced reporting and registration of media outlets lacked clear limits and could be interpreted to include blogs.
 The government and the National Media and Infocommunication Authority (NMHH) argued that, in practice, blogs would be exempt from these requirements on the basis that they are not considered "business endeavors."